caxtonacollins/sync-BE/README.md

    - Used for direct payments where sufficient funds are available.

 2. **Crypto Wallet (StarkNet-based)**
-   - Stores cryptocurrency assets (STRK, ETH, USDC, etc.).
+   - Stores crypto assets (STRK, ETH, USDC, etc.).
    - Acts as a reserve to top-up the Local Currency Wallet when needed.
    - Enables decentralized transactions and staking opportunities.